3 / 14

 Filter by subject

-Go to Clastify and select your subject area.
+Go to Clastify and select your potential subject area.
+Look at the distribution of scores.

 2

-Read their research questions, note recurring topics, observe how they're framed.
+Read their research questions.
+Note recurring topics, observe how they're framed, look at what evidence they use.

 3

-Identify what went wrong — usually vague RQs, descriptive writing, or poor structure.
+Understand what went wrong — usually vague RQs, descriptive writing instead of analysis, or poor structure.
+Don't make the same mistakes.

 4